vlst-odoo/minerva/README.md

 This extension provides syntax highlighting of the js code of owl templates.

-Installing this extension will make all `t-if`, `t-att-`, etc tags white.
+You will have to use the `HTML` syntax highligher for for this to work.

-You can use this code in the settings to make them be any color you want:
+Installing this extension will make all `t-if`, `t-att-`, etc tags white You can use this code in the settings to make them be any color you want:

 ```json